thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 git push origin main
 ```
 All pull requests are reviewed on a monthly rolling basis.
 Your understanding is appreciated during the review process

+# License and Project Status
+VerticalX and all of its resources are distributed under [GNU Affero General Public License v3.0](https://github.com/ashwinraj-in/VerticalX/blob/main/LICENSE).
+The site is compatible with all operating systems.
+The latest released stable version of VerticalX is v1.0.1, and is available to be used on any local/remote system for general use through the web browsers.
+All new releases are logged in the [~/Stable Versions](https://github.com/ashwinraj-in/Kiwi/tree/main/stableVersions)

+Upcoming updates will include more features, optimized recommendations using tf/idf, and faster result predicti